Maze Builder Docs 6.0.1

 algorithm with short arguments:

-Use the maze API in a modern C++ program:
+Use the C++ API in a modern C++ program:

 CMake 3.2 or greater is required.
-The included examples require external dependencies which can be grabbed from the Internet:
+The examples and tests require external dependencies which can be grabbed from the Internet:

-Use the following CMake options to configure this project:
+Use the following CMake options to configure the project:

 CMake Option | Default | Description |